pchensoftware/IntroToGithubAndXcode/README.md

 - [Enable two factor auth](Enable https://github.com/blog/1614-two-factor-authentication)
 - Have the owner of a repository allow you to view the repository

+## Create an Apple ID for Development

+- Have an Apple developer add you as a member of their account

 ## Setup Xcode

 - Download Xcode from the [Mac App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12)